Lack of phase transitions in staggered magnetic systems. A comparison of uniqueness criteria: The uniqueness regions of cell-board Ising models

-In addition, the model considered by Nardi, Olivieri and Zahradn\'i{}k \cite{NOZ} can be obtained from cell-board Ising, by letting $L_1=\infty$ and $L_2=1$, in that work it was proven uniqueness at low-temperature for $h> 2J$, by using the method of cluster expansion.
+In addition, the model considered by Nardi, Olivieri and Zahradn\'i{}k \cite{NOZ} can be compared with a cell-board Ising, by letting $L_1=\infty$ and $L_2=1$, in that work it was proven uniqueness at low-temperature for $h> 2J$, by using the method of cluster expansion (see Sections 2.1 and 2.2 in \cite{NOZ}).
 Note that Conjecture \ref{uniqueness} completes the results from \cite{NOZ} for all temperature.
-We will refer to that model as NOZ Ising model.
+However, it is worth mentioning that Nardi et al. \cite{NOZ} considered different intensities ($h_1$ and $h_2$) on $\mathbf{Z}_-$ and $\mathbf{Z}_+$, in the external field \eqref{external}.
+They also proved the phase transition on $h_1=h_2< 2J$ for low enough temperature (see Theorem 3.1 in \cite{NOZ}).
+Further, we refer to that model as NOZ Ising model.